Italy has become my favourite European destination.

 So far, that is.

-Our first stop on this Italian tour is Florence.
+The first stop on this Italian itinerary is Florence.

 Birthplace of Renaissance, Florence is filled with art and history and food.